 Austin in the spring is a beautiful thing — with bluebonnets bursting and with parks budding with green.
-As Spring Break approaches, there are plenty of fun things to do in the area with family, friends and loved ones.
+With warm weather here to stay, there are plenty of fun things to do in the area with family, friends and loved ones.
 Take a look at some of our favorite activities that you can take advantage of.

 All aquariums have fish but how many have mermaids and lemurs?
 The Austin Aquarium has thousands of species of cold-water fish, tropical fish, a stingray touch tank and sharks on display.
 To make your visit extra special, you can also take a selfie with a mermaid and meet ring-tailed or red-ruffed lemurs.

 The state flower is celebrated in all of its glory each April at the Bluebonnet Festival in Burnet.
 The celebration is slated to take place April 9-11 and features live music, a carnival, food, races and vendor stalls.

 Austin is famous for its spring-fed swimming holes and luckily, spring is the perfect time to take a trip and take a dip.
 The 3-acre pool is located in Zilker Park and boasts a large grassy area that is perfect for picnics and sunbathing all afternoon.

 Created by the building of the Longhorn Dam on the Colorado River, Lady Bird Lake is one of the best places to enjoy the outdoors in Austin.
 Travel along the 10-mile Ann and Roy Butler Hike-and-Bike Trail, stroll the boardwalk and visit the Auditorium Shores Dog Park.
 You can also kayak, paddleboard and more.

 Peter Pan Mini Golf